darekaze/midman/README.md

 Currently it has the following features:

 - [x] Supports Cross-Domain.
 Any domain with correct setup can interact with this site.
 - [x] Supports Base64 encoding and decoding for redirect link.
+- [x] Detect AdBlocks.
 - [ ] Generate redirector template (WiP, currently we only provide direct examples)

 ## Deployment